-NOTE: There are many other types of software that can access the webcam and display video, such as Skype, Yahoo Messenger, YouCam, TouchSmart Webcam, and others.
+NOTE: There are many other types of software that can access the webcam and display video, such as Skype, Yahoo Messenger, YouCam, HP TouchSmart Webcam, and others.
 Each of these has their own settings and menu items.
 Explore the options for each program in order to set the webcam device.

-Step 2: Restart the computer
+Step 2: Restarting the computer to correct webcam problems

 The webcam might be associated with another software program or not responding.
 Often, simply restarting the computer can correct the problem.
 Restart the computer and open your Webcam software as soon as Windows finishes loading.